tnantoka/public/README.md

   Run static file hosting server with specified public dir & port.
   Support a "direcotry index" like Apache httpd.

+  **THIS MODULE IS FOR DEVELOPMENT SERVER ON THE LOCAL COMPUTER.
+DO NOT USE ON THE PUBLIC NETWORK!**

 ## Usage